shanewhi/world-energy-data/README.md

 2. Edit line 38 of world_energy_data.py to include the country name, as an exact duplicate of the name selected in (1), and followed by a comma in the case of a single country <br>
    (single element tuple must be followed by a comma).
 3. Obtain and move the IEA datafiles from 4(d) above to the same folder as this Python code.
+Add the IEA's country<br>
+   name to countries.py if need be.
 4. Folders will be created named 'charts CO2' for global CO2 charts (generated on each execution), and 'charts country_name' for national, or World energy charts.
-5. If need be, edit flags in user_globals.py to suit user preferences.
+5. Edit flags in user_globals.py to suit user preferences as required.

 Written by Shane White, whitesha@protonmail.com, using Python v3.12